Contents

 - Longer response times

-Closer to home, your office gets bogged down by phone calls and emails from people who want to know the status of their permits.
-The administrative burden on your team skyrockets as you struggle to keep up with the workload while managing other critical disaster relief tasks, leading to exhaustion and burnout.
+- Your office gets bogged down by phone calls and emails from people who want to know the status of their permits.

 The Benefits of a Permitting Solution in a Disaster